-- a) effective implementation of the risk management framework, including reporting and escalation of relevant information to responsible senior management, the second line of defence or as far as the board committees or the Board of directors (the Board)2, as necessary; and - b) managing risk in a way that is consistent and integrated with the risk management framework - 7.
+- of defence or as far as the board committees or the Board of directors (the Board)2, as necessary; and - b) managing risk in a way that is consistent and integrated with the risk management framework. - 7.
 Executive and senior business management would ensure risk ownership is clearly defined and that the risk management framework is effectively implemented and supports decision-making.
 This would usually include reporting, escalation and monitoring procedures that are appropriate for the management of different risk categories.